 Ducks are not designed for climbing, which means housing, food, and water need to be kept low to the ground.
 If ramps are necessary, make sure it’s a very gradual slope with lots of traction so their webbed feet don’t slip.

-They also need a pool with short sides.
-We’ve found that a plastic concrete mixing pan works very well and lasts longer than a kiddie pool.
+Ducks also need a pool with short sides.
+We’ve found that a plastic concrete mixing pan works very well and lasts longer than a plastic kiddie pool.
 We tried using a low Rubbermaid water trough because it’s only a couple inches taller than the concrete pan, but they wouldn’t use it.
 The concrete pan has sloped sides and is easy for them to get in and out of.

 Ducks Need Water